gagolews/genieclust/.devel/sphinx/rapi/gclust.md

 If `d` is a numeric matrix or an object of class `dist`, [`mst()`](mst.md) will be called to compute an MST, which generally takes at most $O(n^2)$ time.
 However, by default, a faster algorithm based on K-d trees is selected automatically for low-dimensional Euclidean spaces; see [`mst_euclid`](https://quitefastmst.gagolewski.com/rapi/mst_euclid.html) from the <span class="pkg">quitefastmst</span> package.

 Once a minimum spanning tree is determined, the Genie algorithm runs in $O(n \sqrt{n})$ time.
-If you want to test different `gini_threshold`s or `k`s, it is best to compute the MST first explicitly.
+If you want to test different `gini_threshold`s or `k`s, it is best to compute the MST explicitly beforehand.

-According to the algorithm\'s original definition, the resulting partition tree (dendrogram) might violate the ultrametricity property (merges might occur at levels that are not increasing w.r.t. a between-cluster distance). `gclust()` automatically corrects departures from ultrametricity by applying `height = rev(cummin(rev(height)))`.
+Due to Genie\'s original definition, the resulting partition tree (dendrogram) might violate the ultrametricity property (merges might occur at levels that are not increasing w.r.t. a between-cluster distance). `gclust()` automatically corrects departures from ultrametricity by applying `height = rev(cummin(rev(height)))`.

+If $M > 0$, all MST leaves are, by default, left out from the clustering process; see `skip_leaves`.
+Afterwards, some of them (midliers) are merged with the nearest clusters at the postprocessing stage, and other ones are marked as outliers; see \[4\]\_ for discussion.

 ## Value